feiyoung/SpaCOAP/README.md

 <!-- badges: end -->

-We introduces an efficient latent representation learning approach tailored specifically for high-dimensional, large-scale spatial count data, incorporating additional covariates for enhanced performance.
+We introduce an efficient latent representation learning approach tailored specifically for high-dimensional, large-scale spatial count data, incorporating additional covariates for enhanced performance.
- To model correlations among variables measured at a shared spatial location, we introduce a covariate-augmented overdispersed Poisson factor model.
+ To model correlations among variables measured at a shared spatial location, we utilize a covariate-augmented overdispersed Poisson factor model.
 We distinguish between high-dimensional covariates sharing similar attributes and those serving as control variables to enrich the representation learning process.
 To capture the spatial dependency of each variable across different locations, we apply a conditional autoregressive model to the latent factors.
 Furthermore, we propose a variational expectation-maximization algorithm to estimate the model parameters and latent factors, imposing a low-rank constraint on the high-dimensional regression coefficient matrix.